Thelmaandherls/Masters_Disso/README.md

 # Masters_Disso
-Focused of neural network optimisation using pruning methods such as quantisation
+Focused of neural network compression using pruning methods such as quantisation